johns9819/johns9819/README.md

 - 👋 Hi, I’m John
-- 👀 I’m interested in cars, technology, coding, and cyber secuirty.
+- 👀 I’m interested in cars, technology, and video games.
 - 🌱 I’m currently learning to code.
 - 💞️ I’m looking to collaborate on learning coding on my own and to get help to code with friends.
 - 📫 How to reach me ...